SCWells72/sirono-common/README.md

 ## Test Assertions

-Apex includes three methods for use during unit testing to verify test expectations:
+Apex includes three methods for verification of test expectations:
 `System.assert(condition)`, `System.assertEquals(expected, actual)`, and `System.assertNotEquals(expected, actual)`.
 You can express pretty much any test expectation using these three methods (in fact, you **really** only need the first one).
 For example, if you want to verify that a value is non-null, you can use either `assert(value != null)` or